awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func createMedicalVocabulary(input: CreateMedicalVocabularyInput, completion: @escaping (ClientRuntime.SdkResult<CreateMedicalVocabularyOutputResponse, CreateMedicalVocabularyOutputError>) -> Void)
 ```

-### createVocabulary(input:​completion:​)
+### createVocabulary(input:completion:)

-Creates a new custom vocabulary that you can use to change the way Amazon Transcribe handles transcription of an
+Creates a new custom vocabulary that you can use to change the way Amazon Transcribe handles transcription of an audio file.
-audio file.

 ``` swift
 func createVocabulary(input: CreateVocabularyInput, completion: @escaping (ClientRuntime.SdkResult<CreateVocabularyOutputResponse, CreateVocabularyOutputError>) -> Void)
 ```

-### createVocabularyFilter(input:​completion:​)
+### createVocabularyFilter(input:completion:)

-Creates a new vocabulary filter that you can use to filter words, such as profane words, from the output of
-a transcription job.
+Creates a new vocabulary filter that you can use to filter words, such as profane words, from the output of a transcription job.

 ``` swift
 func createVocabularyFilter(input: CreateVocabularyFilterInput, completion: @escaping (ClientRuntime.SdkResult<CreateVocabularyFilterOutputResponse, CreateVocabularyFilterOutputError>) -> Void)
 ```

-### deleteCallAnalyticsCategory(input:​completion:​)
+### deleteCallAnalyticsCategory(input:completion:)

 Deletes a call analytics category using its name.